Projects and Grants

-- Medieval Sources – Difficulties of Interpretation and Accessibility I, 2013, solver: PhDr.
+- Medieval Sources – Difficulties of Interpretation and Accessibility I, 2013, solver: doc.
+PhDr.
 Daniela Rywiková, Ph.D.

-- Medieval Sources – Difficulties of Interpretation and Accessibility II, 2014, solver: doc.
-Mgr.
+- Medieval Sources – Difficulties of Interpretation and Accessibility II, 2014, solver: prof. Mgr.
 Marek Otisk, Ph.D.

 - Medieval Sources – Difficulties of Interpretation and Accessibility III, 2015, solver: doc.
 Mgr.
 Robert Antonín, Ph.D.

 - Reality and Actuality in Middle Ages, 2016–2017, solver: doc. doc.
 Mgr.
 Anna Pumprová, Ph.D.

 - Norms and Values in the Medieval Society, 2018–2019, solver: Mgr.
 Dalibor Janiš, Ph.D.